 Everyone loves sitting by the campfire on a cool night telling stories and roasting marshmallows.
 Before cracking open the chocolate and graham crackers, make sure there aren’t any burn bans in the area.
-This information is generally available on your campground’s website, at the onsite ranger station or on message boards throughout the grounds.
-You can also keep an eye out for Smokey Bear signs, which have the current level of fire danger updated daily.
+This campfire safety information is generally available on your campground’s website, at the onsite ranger station, or on message boards throughout the grounds.
+You can also keep an eye out for Smokey Bear signs, which have the current level of fire danger updated regularly.

 Photo Credit: The First Year Blog

 Most sites that allow campfires will provide a designated area for that purpose.
 This could be a campsite grill or fire ring –– generally in the form of a sheet of metal or large rocks in a circular form.
 These structures are designed to contain fires and prevent sparks from getting out of place.
 Prevent a chorus of “We didn’t start the fire!” by keeping this campfire safety tip in mind and your campfires in designated pits.